ofisc/ofisc.co.uk/src/schedule/2022-11-19-spin-spiral-jump.md

 ## Entry Fee

-Entering the competition costs £15.
+Entry fee for the competition is £15.

 The fee for Figure Club skaters is collected by direct debit, so no action is required by club members.